fastrgv/WorldCupSokerban/README.md

 The (=)-key or the (.)-key or the (,)-key triggers embedded solvers that helps you when you get stuck.
 You can single-step to a final solution, or to just part way toward the solution, in order to give you a hint.
 This feature is essential to learning to solve on your own.

 The mouse can be used to control the game viewpoint.
 The mouse wheel adjusts the eye distance;  a left button drag changes view angle;  a right button click restores the default view settings.
-MacBooks can simulate these actions, as noted below.

-Works on Macs running OSX and PCs running Windows or GNU/Linux.
+Works on PCs running Windows, OSX, or GNU/Linux.

 --------------------------